Lykoi Maine Coon Mix: Appearance, Traits & Does This Mix Really Exist?

 Grooming needs would depend on the dominant coat type, which could vary even within the same litter.

 If the Maine Coon’s luxurious double coat dominates, the cat would require brushing several times per week to prevent tangles and matting.
 Regular grooming would also help manage the heavy seasonal shedding typical of Maine Coons.
+Discover the best Maine Coon Grooming tips in our fact-filled guide.

 If the Lykoi coat genes dominate, grooming would be very different.
 Lykoi have little or no undercoat and shed periodically during their “molting cycles,” leaving them partially bald for a short time.